guoshengkang/guoshengkang.github.io/_pages/resource.md

   * <http://sci.xueshuwu.cn>
 * **SCI-HUB**
   * <https://tool.yovisun.com/scihub/>
+    * Sci.Hub is a site to download reference papers and journal articles for free.
+Just paste the DOI of the journal article you want, and ScienceHub will fetch the PDF for you for free.
 * **Elsevier JournalFinder**
   * <https://journalfinder.elsevier.com/>
     * Enter title and abstract of your paper to easily find Elsevier journals that could be best suited for publishing.